 Over my career I have named 80 new species in several different plant groups and reclassified many others.
 Also, DNA data have revealed the evolutionary relationships of organisms with greater certainty and detail than I ever expected to see; it has been exciting to have a tiny part in that.
 Because my time and energy mostly went into my botanical work, I've been very glad that there are others more active in communicating and making public the need for conservation.

 Seeing how ACF engages with politicians, communities and others to present the case for conservation and sustainability, I'm proud to be a member.
-A strong voice from ACF will continue to be needed into the future, so leaving a legacy gift will continue this support.
+A strong voice from ACF will continue to be needed into the future, so leaving a bequest will continue this support.
 The more we know about nature, the more we realise that we are part of it.
-All organisms are derived from a single origin of life so that, in preserving other living things, we are preserving our own extended family.
+All organisms are derived from a single origin of life, so that in preserving other living things, we are preserving our own extended family.